Daniele Polencic

 In the output above, the last Pod is Running and Ready — however, the first two Pods are neither Running nor Ready.

-How do you investigate on what went wrong?
+How do you investigate what went wrong?

 Which one should you use?